 The best way to revive tires that have browned, is by rinsing them and cleaning using an all-purpose-cleaner or dedicated tires cleaner and a hard bristle brush, wiping with a microfiber towel, and then repeating around 5 times.

-So I always recommend a deep clean, followed by a dressing which will help restore the shine and protect them from further browning.
+So I always recommend a deep clean, followed by the Garage Therapy Tyre Serum which will help to condition the rubber and protect them from browning further.

 Thanks for reading!
 I hope you’ve found this article helpful.
 Don’t forget to check out the rest of the blog to learn more about getting your car to look it’s best!